Bali immersion: Jungles, waterfalls & untouched isles

 Kajane Mua Resort, Ubud

 Set on a former rice field, this rustic-chic resort is a sanctuary in central Ubud.
 In keeping with the tropical landscape, the lush gardens and terraces are dotted with Balinese-style pagoda buildings and elegant grass-roofed villas.
-Take a dip in the infinity pool, complete with swim-up bar, or book in for an indulgent massage at the tranquil onsite spa.
+Don’t miss a dip in the infinity pool, complete with swim-up bar, or booking in for a treatment at the onsite spa.

 Puri Santrian, Sanur